-At Enness we provide advice relating about financial products and services.
+At Enness we provide advice relating to financial products and services.
 This requires us to collect personal information from our clients based in the United Kingdom and internationally.

 Collecting personal information about you is essential to our ability to conduct our business to the highest standard.
 We will only collect the information necessary for these purposes and we are committed to protecting that information.